PDE characterisation of geometric distribution functions and quantiles: Introduction

-As we mentioned earlier, the conceptual and computational simplicity of geometric ranks and quantiles allow for explicit qualitative and quantitative results.
-Therefore, geometric ranks and quantiles are well-understood; see, e.g. \cite{GirStu2015} and \cite{GirStu2017} for interesting features of geometric quantiles.
-Similarly to their univariate counterpart, it is well-know that geometric ranks characterise probability measures in arbitrary dimension $d$ : if $P$ and $Q$ are Borel probability measures on $\R^d$, and if $R_P(x) = R_Q(x)$ for any $x\in\R^d$, then $P=Q$ (see Theorem 2.5 in \cite{Kol1997}).
-Note that this very desirable property is also shared by ranks based on optimal transport and, when $P$ admits a sufficiently smooth density, the density can be recovered from the rank via a (highly non-linear) partial differential equation, see \cite{HallEspagne21}.
-The characterisation property is not shared by the concept of halfspace depth (see \cite{Nagy2019}).
-However, halfspace depth possesses the characterisation property within some classes of probability measures; see \cite{StrRou1999}, who gave the first positive result for empirical probability measures by algorithmically reconstructing the measure.
-We refer the reader to \cite{Nagy2020} for a review on the question of characterisation for halfspace depth.
-Therefore, it is most natural to explore the possibility of recovering a probability measure from its geometric rank.
-In this paper, we show that any Borel probability measure $P$ on $\R^d$ can be reconstructed from its geometric rank $R_P$ through a (potentially fractional) linear partial differential equation involving $R_P$ only.
-We further show that this result holds even when $P$ admits no density; this extends the characterisation, given by Theorem 2.5 in \cite{Kol1997}, with a degree of generality that outperforms similar results known for halfspace-depth and quantiles based on optimal transport.\\
+Therefore, $\Qpg$ and $\Fpg$ qualify as multivariate extensions of the univariate notions of quantile map and cdf, respectively.
+Like its univariate counterpart, the geometric cdf characterises probability measures in any dimension: if $P$ and $Q$ are Borel probability measures on $\R^d$, and if $\Fpg(x) = F_Q^\g(x)$ for all $x\in\R^d$, then $P=Q$; see Theorem 2.5 and Corollary 2.9 in \cite{Kol1997}.
+This very desirable property is also shared by the so-called \emph{center-outward cdf} introduced in \cite{HallEspagne21} and based on optimal transport; in addition, when $P$ admits a sufficiently smooth density, the density is linked to its center-outward cdf through a non-linear partial differential equation.
+However, the characterisation property is not shared by the Tukey halfspace depth; see \cite{Nag2021}.
+Nevertheless, halfspace depth possesses this property within some classes of probability measures; see, e.g., \cite{StrRou1999} who gave the first positive result for empirical probability measures by algorithmically reconstructing the measure.
+We refer to \cite{Nagy2020} for a recent review on the characterisation property of this depth concept.
+These results provided a strong motivation to explore this question for the geometric cdf: since the characterization property established in \cite{Kol1997}, the existence of an operational procedure to reconstruct $P$ from $\Fpg$ has been left unanswered.
+The present work completely solves this question by providing the explicit way to recover $P$ from $\Fpg$.